BUPTLdy/A_LaTeX_Template_For_Response_Letter/README.md

 # A-LaTeX-Template-For-Response-Letter
-This template is based on this [repository](https://github.com/javism/responsereviewers), added two new features:
+This template is based on this [repository](https://github.com/javism/responsereviewers), added three new features:
 - Add  Response to Associate Editor
 - The reviewer comments are laid out in italicized font
 - Change \newtext to colouful multiple paragraphs